 - 3 units of mathematics (at the level of algebra 1 and above)

 - 3 units of laboratory science

 Completion of the core courses does not guarantee admission to NDSU.

 In addition to fulfilling the college preparatory courses, grade point average (GPA) and ACT or SAT scores are considered in evaluating an application.
 The ACT writing test is not required.
 The general guidelines used in making admission decisions include a cumulative GPA of 2.5 (4.0 scale) with strong consideration given to grades earned in college preparatory courses.
 An ACT composite score of 21 or higher or SAT score (math and reading) of 970 or higher is recommended.
 Students who do not meet these guidelines will be considered if other supporting factors show potential for success.

 NDSU will accept the General Education Development (GED) certificate from applicants 19 or older.
 For students testing prior to 2002, an average of 45 and subject scores no lower than 40 are required.
-Students testing in 2002 or later must present an overall average score of 450 with no subject score lower than 410.
+Students testing between 2002 and 2014 must present an overall average score of 450 with no subject score lower than 410.
 Students testing after 2014 must present scores of 150 or higher on each of the four content areas.